Help us build a maternity hospital

 Experience the 3D immersive design of the new Te-Kworo Maternal Hospital by scanning the QR code.
 Below are some 3D designs of the hospital.

-Please click the Donate Now button to partner with Te-Kworo & Barbara May in the building of the Te-Kworo Maternal Hospital.
+Please click the buttons below to partner with Te-Kworo & Barbara May in the building of the Te-Kworo Maternal Hospital.